How to Crate Train a Puppy and What Are Its Benefits?

 Choosing the Right Crate

 The first step in crate training a puppy is to select the appropriate crate size.
 The crate should be large enough for your puppy to stand up, turn around, and lie down comfortably, but not so large that they can create a separate area for relieving themselves.
-This is why it's crucial to know what size crate for my dog before purchasing one.
+This is why it's crucial to know appropriate crate size for your dog before purchasing one.

 If you are buying a crate for a puppy that will grow significantly, consider getting a larger crate with a divider.
 This way, you can adjust the space as your puppy grows, ensuring it remains the right size throughout their development.